tchofo/arm7dropbear/README.md

 # arm7dropbear
-dropbear compiled for arm7, with busybox
+dropbear compiled for busybox on arm7